mikuso/ocpp-rpc/README.md

 * `method` {String} - The name of the method to be handled.
 If not provided, acts as a wildcard handler which will handle any call that doesn't have a more specific handler already registered.
 * `handler` {Function} - The function to be invoked when attempting to handle a call.
 Can return a `Promise`.

 Register a call handler.
+Only one wildcard handler and one method-specific handler can be registered at a time.
+Attempting to register a handler with a duplicate method will override the former.

 When the `handler` function is invoked, it will be passed an object with the following properties:
 * `method` {String} - The name of the method being invoked (useful for wildcard handlers).
 * `params` {*} - The `params` value passed to the call.
 * `signal` {AbortSignal} - A signal which will abort if the underlying connection is dropped (therefore, the response will never be received by the caller).
 You may choose whether to ignore the signal or not, but it could save you some time if you use it to abort the call early.

 If the invocation of the `handler` resolves or returns, the resolved value will be returned to the caller.
 If the invocation of the `handler` rejects or throws, an error will be passed to the caller.
-By default, the error will be an instance of `RPCGenericError`, although additional error types are possible ([see createRPCError](#createrpcerror)).
+By default, the error will be an instance of `RPCGenericError`, although additional error types are possible ([see createRPCError](#createrpcerrortype-message-details)).

 #### client.call(method[, params[, options]])